BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 We did a branding exercise with the team to identify the brand personality, project values as well as the feel that they would like users to experience when landing on the website.

-- **Brand Personality**: A brand personality that felt formal, conventional, functional, inclusive and conservative
+- **Brand personality**: A brand personality that felt formal, conventional, functional, inclusive and conservative

 - **Strong values**: Transparency,  Approachable, Inviting